transcelerate/ddf-directory/catalog/catalog.md

 Each line of the table represents a unique solution, and will contain the following information:

-Organization Name -
+* Organization Name - Name of company or team which owns the solution.
-Solution Name
+* Solution Name - Name of the specific DDF compatible solution.
-Contact Email
-Solution Description
-More Info
+* Contact Email - Point of contact for more infomration on the solution.
+* Solution Description - Short description of what the solution does, limited to 250 characters max.
+* More Info - For more information, click this link to view the long description submitted with the solution.
-Covered Use Cases
+* Covered Use Cases - Specific use cases addressed by the solution (use case descriptions are below)
-USDM Version Compatability -
+* USDM Version Compatability - Latest compatible version of the USDM which the solution utilizes.
 * Link - External link to organizations website with more information on the specific solution.

+### Use Case Descriptions
+*

 You can search the catalog using your web browser’s built in “search in page” function by pressing “CTRL + F” on Windows, or “CMD + F” for Apple.
 This will allow you to find specific key words, or use cases, which match your specific needs.